embermap/emberconf-2020-domain-modeling/README.md

 Mirage's ORM helps manage foreign keys for us, just like most backend systems.

-## Exercise 4: Creating a new belongs to association
+## Exercise 4: Practice creating a belongs to association

 Users can also have activities.